jube-home/www.jube.io/_pages/partners.md

 Jube is fully open-source, enabling clear extensibility, auditable operations, and independence.

 💼 **Commercial Simplicity**
-No licensing fees, no volume pricing, no user caps — only training and optional retained support.
+No licensing fees, no volume pricing, no user caps — only training and optional Expert of Record engagement for prioritized guidance and strategic support.

 📦 **Repeatable Engagements**
 A delivery model designed specifically for consultancies with an existing financial‑services client base.